UsamaImran575/Resturant-Management-System/README.md

 Using ASP.net Framework

 Section:1
-Open project in Visual Studio
+1)Open project in Visual Studio
-Update the web config file
+2)Update the web config file
-Run the SQL File in SQL server
+3)Run the SQL File in SQL server
-Update the database name in DB connection
+4)Update the database name in DB connection
-Run the project
+5)Run the project